Alexander KadyrovAlex Kadyrov

 If you're about to sign an AI project proposal, ask these six questions.
 If the answers aren't clear, the project isn't ready.

-The best example I can give from my own work is CheckMVP — a tool that analyzes business ideas and tells founders whether they're worth building.
+The most instructive example from my own work is CheckMVP — a tool I built to analyze startup ideas and tell founders whether they were worth building.

-The original vision was ambitious: analyze any idea, model the market, score it against competitors, generate a full action plan.
-The scope I actually shipped first was much narrower: describe your idea in plain text, get one structured LLM report back covering likely buyers, key risks, and next steps.
+The scope I shipped first was deliberately narrow: describe your idea in plain text, get one structured LLM report back covering likely buyers, key risks, and next steps.
 One input.
 One output.
-No user accounts, no comparison features, no saved history.
-I built and deployed it in two months.
+No accounts, no comparison features, no saved history.
+Built and deployed in two months.

 The pattern that fails: commissioning a full "AI transformation" that touches every department, takes six months, costs USD 100,000+, and tries to prove its value through a single launch.
 I've watched those die in staging while a one-feature pilot would have shipped in six weeks and already proved the concept.